 Best Way to Send Money from China to the UK

 For most eligible expats in China sending after-tax salary to the UK, the best way is usually a regulated transfer platform rather than a traditional bank wire.
-The main reasons are faster supported GBP timing in many cases, clearer final payout, and less friction when account number, IBAN, or sort code details need to be checked carefully.
+The main reasons are faster supported GBP routing in many cases, clearer final payout, and less friction when account number, IBAN, or sort code details need to be checked carefully.

-Short Answer
+Quick Answer

 Quick Comparison

-SkyRemit GBP local payment As fast as 10 minutes in some supported GBP cases 79 RMB fixed fee as the core pricing anchor; easier to compare final payout before sending Passport, valid work visa or work residence permit, and individual income tax certificate More digital, easier to repeat, and easier to manage if recipient details need checking
+| Structured platform | GBP local payment | As fast as seconds in supported GBP cases | Usually easier to compare final payout before sending | Passport, work-status documents, and tax-related salary support | More digital, easier to repeat, and easier to manage if recipient details need checking |

 Why the GBP Route Changes the Answer

-Why a Platform Often Feels Easier Than a Bank
+Why a Platform Often Feels Easier Than a Bank for UK Transfers

-Fees Matter, But Final Amount Matters More
+Why Final Amount Still Matters More Than Headline Fee

 How Long Does It Usually Take?

 The first transfer can still take longer because documents and review happen for the first time.
-Compliance review may also delay arrival by 1-2 business days in some cases.
+That review time is different from payout time.
+Once the transfer is released, actual arrival still depends on route, the receiving bank in the UK, timezone timing, and bank holidays.

 Important UK Account Details

-1. Make sure the recipient account name, account number or IBAN, and sort code are correct.
+- Make sure the recipient account name, account number or IBAN, and sort code are correct.

-2. To avoid errors, copy recipient details directly from the banking app instead of typing them manually.
+- To avoid errors, copy recipient details directly from the banking app instead of typing them manually.

-3. For GBP transfers to a Revolut account, use the account number.
+- For GBP transfers to a Revolut account, use the account number.
 Using an IBAN instead can cause the transfer to fail.

 Typical Transfer Amount Range